osmosis-labs/docs/validators/validator-infrastructure.md

 Normally we are on one 500mbps line.
 This is best in terms of speed.
 If there are issues, the aggregator comes into play.
 While we have had difficulty with various aspects of our network operations, we have always been able to solve our problems with aggregation and the only reason that we recently moved offsite was the Covid virus.
 We are currently moving all of our systems back to our site in Hanoi.

-Network summary
+**Network summary**

-A single fast 4g dongle is sufficient for validation of a single chain Fiber is best
+* A single fast 4g dongle is sufficient for validation of a single chain
+* Fiber is best
-Cable and adsl ought to be fine, too
+* Cable and adsl ought to be fine, too

-Computing hardware
+## Computing hardware

 This is the spec of Notional’s osmosis validator.
-It has consistently been the fastest validator on the osmosis network.
+It has consistently been the fastest validator on the osmosis network, as measured by time to process tyhe epoch block.

 The configuration above has worked out so well that I recommend you just copy it.
 I don’t recommend any modifications to this, except possibly to use a faster disk, with the stern warning that in our experience these Samsung drives are very reliable.
 None of our Samsung drives have failed.
 The CPU above is nvme 5.0 compatible but as of now no nvme 5.0 drives have come to market.